-Our vision is to have helped build an insurance population of 10,000 bilbies in Australia by 2030.
+Our focus is to help build an insurance population of 10,000 bilbies in Australia by 2030.

-We aim to breed and release captive bilbies to a predator proof area in Currawinya National Parl to build a population of around 400.
+We breed and release captive bilbies to a sanctuary surrounded by a predator exclusion fence in Currawinya National Park with the aim of building a population of 400 free-living bilbies.

-Save the Bilby Fund is a national charity launched on 28 March 1999 by Frank Manthey and Peter McRae to continue to raise money to build the predator proof fence so that they could stop the steady decline of bilbies.
+Save the Bilby Fund is a national charity launched on 28 March 1999 by the late Frank Manthey OAM and the late scientist Peter McRae to raise the money to build the fence in an effort to stop the steady decline of bilby numbers.

 Honesty, integrity, passion, commitment and transparency.

 The Save the Bilby Fund is a tiny Australian registered charity which receives no recurrent government funding.
 We are totally reliant on the support and generosity of Australians to achieve our vision.